 Purchase or Commission Art

 There are multiple artists on Etsy or in other spaces online who create visual art in honor of our children.
 You can also purchase something that reminds you of your child.
+Several of the images used have been commissioned with local artists as well.

 It is common practice for parents to wear their child’s birthstone or something symbolic of their child, and bereaved parents can do this too.
 Options are available in necklaces, rings, bracelets, and even key chains.